 From Hospice Foundation of America (2014): “Grief: What Helps When It Hurts”

-Finding Our Way: Living with Dying in America, the national newspaper series that reached 7 million Americans (2001)
+Finding Our Way: Living with Dying in America, the newspaper series

 Caring Helper video once used in half of America’s hospice programs.
-Colleagues say it still has great value, and keep asking to get a copy.
-You can now freely access it here.
+You can freely access it here.